mijikm/llm-document-qna-app-amazon-bedrock/README.md

 - Amazon Titan Text Embeddings
   - A text embeddings model that converts natural language text—consisting of single words, phrases, or even large documents—into numerical representations that can be used to power use cases such as search, personalization, and clustering based on semantic similarity.

-### Use Case for this Project
-- A Q&A chatbot based on documents allows users to get answers to their questions related to the documents.

 ### How does it work?
 - Step 1: Ingest Data
   - PDF documents are ingested.